 The in vitro evidence for hydroxychloroquine is promising.
 It works in two ways:

-Severe disease occurs in COVID-19 due to the pro-inflammatory cascade and cytokine sstorm causing acute respiratory distress syndrome (ARDS).
-The inflammatory cytokine interleukin-6 (IL-6) has been particularly implicated in this pathway, and there is evidence to show that hydroxychloroquine has anti-inflammatory effects decreasing the production of a number of cytokines including IL-6.
+Severe disease occurs in COVID-19 due to the pro-inflammatory cascade and cytokine storm, which causes acute respiratory distress syndrome (ARDS).
+The inflammatory cytokine interleukin-6 (IL-6) has been particularly implicated in this pathway, and there is evidence that hydroxychloroquine has anti-inflammatory effects, decreasing the production of a number of cytokines, including IL-6.

 In vivo evidence

-The evidence for hydroxychloroquine in COVID-19 is currently limited to a few small prospective studies in adults.
-These studies have many methodological limitations increasing the risk of bias, and more randomised controlled trials are required before commenting on its efficacy.
+The evidence for hydroxychloroquine in COVID-19 is limited to a few small prospective studies in adults.
+These studies have many methodological limitations, increasing the risk of bias, and more randomised controlled trials are required before commenting on their efficacy.
 There are also concerning reports of cardiac toxicity with hydroxychloroquine use, which highlights the importance of only using new drugs in the context of clinical trials.

 What evidence is there in children?